MicrosoftDocs/winrt-api/windows.security.isolation/isolatedwindowsenvironmentallowedclipboardformats.md

 ## -description

-Determines what kind of content is allowed to be copied and pasted to/from an Isolated Windows Environment.
+**Deprecated.** Determines what kind of content is allowed to be copied and pasted to/from an Isolated Windows Environment.

 ## -enum-fields